home > tour history > 2005 > san bernardino > Media Reviews

 Back

-San Bernardino, CA - Media Reviews
+San Bernardino, CA - Media Review Quotes

 Def Leppard opened their 16-song, 80-minute set with "Action," from the 1993 rarities collection "Retroactive."
 Singer Joe Elliott sported a black sports coat and leather pants and belted out vocals in front of a blurred screen that projected an old Def Lep cartoon and live group images.